-Yes, registration is mandatory.
-All new, degree-seeking undergraduate students entering in summer or fall must attend a Summer Registration session.
+Yes, registration is required.
+All new, degree-seeking undergraduate students entering in summer or fall must participate in a New Student Registration session.

-You'll need to complete any required placement tests at least 2 weeks before your registration day and pre-registration homework at least 1 week beforehand.
-You can find information on homework and placement tests on your Admitted Student Checklist in myIllini.
+You'll need to complete any required placement tests and pre-registration homework at least two weeks before your registration day, or your reservation may be subject to cancellation.
+This will allow your advisor to best assist you in choosing classes that are right for you.
+You can find information on homework and placement tests in your admitted student checklist in myIllini.

-There are enough program days and capacity to accommodate all new freshmen and transfer students in all majors.
-However, if you’re unable to attend any of the available days listed, fill out our Conflict Form to explain your situation.
+There are enough program dates and capacity to accommodate all new first-year and transfer students in all majors.
+However, if you’re unable to participate in any of the available days listed, fill out our Conflict Form in myIllini to explain your situation.

 No, our staff and academic advisors prepare specifically for the students who have signed up each day.
-Since we have limited advising capacities and academic departments available on specific days, we won’t be able to accommodate walk-ins, and you’ll have to return on another day.
+Since we have limited advising capacities and academic departments available on specific days, we won’t be able to accommodate last-minute changes, and you’ll have to sign up for a different date.

 By completing your college homework and working with your advisor on your registration day, you’ll be able to predict your AP or IB test results.
 We also have required placement tests that will help determine your placement in the absence of AP results.
 If you need to adjust your schedule after receiving official AP results, you can do so by consulting with an academic advisor after arriving on campus in the fall.